facundoolano/google-play-scraper/.github/issue_template.md

 https://github.com/facundoolano/google-play-scraper/issues

 If you're reporting an error, please provide the following information.
 Issue without these details will be closed.
-Non error related questions can ommit this.
+Non error related questions can omit this.
 -->

 * Operating System: